-Exercise: A Natural Method to Reduce or Control High Blood Pressure
+Exercise : A Natural Way to Control High Blood Pressure

 Now, if recently diagnosed with high blood pressure, one of the effective ways to bring it under control is – exercise!
 Exercise lowers your blood pressure and boosts the effectiveness of blood pressure medication if diagnosed with secondary hypertension.
 You don’t have to run a marathon or become an athlete but, you can put the fun back in exercise with an activity that pumps your adrenaline for at least 30 minutes in a day.